kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/SNL/README.md

 # SNL
-** This stanza needs manual review at [https://www.oclc.org/support/services/ezproxy/documentation/db/SNL.en.html](https://www.oclc.org/support/services/ezproxy/documentation/db/SNL.en.html) **
+** This stanza needs manual review at [https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/SNL](https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/SNL) **

 ## Some of OCLC's notes for this stanza

-SNL requires SSL configuration and the following database stanza in config.txt :
+A Hosted EZproxy Include File is available for this resource.
+Hosted EZproxy customers will receive automatic updates with OCLC&rsquo;s latest version of this stanza by adding the following line to config.txt:

-Known Issue: the Audit Data feature of SNL is not compatible with EZproxy (November 2017).
+Known issue: The Audit Data feature of SNL is not compatible with EZproxy (November 2017).